 Role of the Forest School Leader

-My name is Miss Emma Bond and I am the Forest School Leader at North Wootton Academy.
+My name is Mrs Emma Harley-Bond and I am the Forest School Leader at North Wootton Academy.
 It is my role to lead the Forest School planning, delivery of sessions and evaluations of the Forest School programme to each group of learners.
 It is also my role to take full responsibility of the policies and risk assessments ensuring they are followed at all times to ensure quality assurance and safe Forest School sessions.
 This will be supported by the signing of this handbook to show that everyone supporting at Forest School has read and agreed to the procedures in place in this document.
-Each session of Forest School, I will be supported by at least 2 teaching assistants from North Wootton Academy.
-I will only use North Wootton Academy staff to support sessions as they have all up-to-date DBS checks and all teaching assistants are first aid trained in addition to me having my Outdoor First Aid qualification.
+During each session of Forest School, I will be supported by at least 2 teaching assistants from North Wootton Academy.
+I will only use North Wootton Academy staff to support sessions as they have all up-to-date DBS checks and all teaching assistants are first-aid trained in addition to me having my Outdoor First Aid qualification.

 My role is to support, encourage, stand back and observe, without interference unless the children are putting themselves or others at risk.
 I introduce games and activities to help the children learn about the natural world, to recognise hazards and to assess potential risks to themselves and others.